ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/workflow-functions/notify.html.markdown

 <td width="9">
 </td>
 <td width="643">
-ID of the [Notifier](/developers/user-guide/product-guide/advanced-features/workflow/notification-server) as defined in the Console
+  ID of the <a href="/developers/user-guide/product-guide/advanced-features/workflow/notification-server">Notifier</a> as defined in the Console

 </td>
 </tr>